-- \ = screen female-to- male transgender patients who still have a cervix according to the guidelines for non-transgender women - a = all sexually active adolescents - b = adults at increased risk (e.g., inconsistent condom use, current STI or history of STI within the past year, multiple sex partners) - c = males who wish to prevent pregnancy or do not want (more) children - d = screen female-to-male transgender patients who still have a cervix according to the guidelines for non-transgender women - e = sexually active women aged 24 and younger; women aged 25 and older who are at increased risk - f = consider screening adolescent and young adult males in high prevalence communities or settings - g = screen for urethral infection if had insertive anal sex in preceding year and for rectal infection if had receptive anal sex in preceding year - h = screen for urethral infection if had insertive anal sex in preceding year, for rectal infection if had receptive anal sex in preceding year, and for pharyngeal infection if had receptive oral sex in preceding year - i = those who are HIV-positive; those at increased risk (e.g., exchange sex for drugs or money, engage in commercial sex work, history of incarceration); those who are in high prevalence communities - j = those who are at risk (e.g., have unprotected sex, had a prior STI, share needles or syringes, have a sexual partner or family member infected with HBV); and those born in a country with a hepatitis B surface antigen (HBsAG) prevalence of at least 2% or born in the United States to parents who are from a country with HBsAG prevalence of at least 8% - k = those who are HIV-positive; have a history of current or past injection drug use, intranasal drug use, or incarceration; had a blood transfusion before 1992 - l = screen all those born between 1945 and 1965 one time - m = those who use illicit drugs, have chronic liver disease, receive clotting factor concentrates, travel to hepatitis A-endemic countries, or wish to be vaccinated - n = those who are at risk (e.g., have unprotected sex, had a prior STI, share needles or syringes, or have a sexual partner or family member infected with HBV). - o = young adult and adult women up to age 45; young adult and adult males up to age 45.
+- = screen female-to- male transgender patients who still have a cervix according to the guidelines for non-transgender women - a = all sexually active adolescents - b = adults at increased risk (e.g., inconsistent condom use, current STI or history of STI within the past year, multiple sex partners) - c = males who wish to prevent pregnancy or do not want (more) children - d = screening to begin at age 21 and end at age 65 (or when an adequate screening history has been established) - e = sexually active women aged 24 and younger; women aged 25 and older who are at increased risk - f = consider screening adolescent and young adult males in high prevalence communities or settings - g = screen for urethral infection if had insertive anal sex in preceding year and for rectal infection if had receptive anal sex in preceding year - h = screen for urethral infection if had insertive anal sex in preceding year, for rectal infection if had receptive anal sex in preceding year, and for pharyngeal infection if had receptive oral sex in preceding year - i = those who are HIV-positive; those at increased risk (e.g., exchange sex for drugs or money, engage in commercial sex work, history of incarceration); those who are in high prevalence communities - j = those who are at risk (e.g., have unprotected sex, had a prior STI, share needles or syringes, have a sexual partner or family member infected with HBV); and those born in a country with a hepatitis B surface antigen (HBsAG) prevalence of at least 2% or born in the United States to parents who are from a country with HBsAG prevalence of at least 8% - k = those who are HIV-positive; have a history of current or past injection drug use, intranasal drug use, or incarceration; had a blood transfusion before 1992 - l = screen all those born between 1945 and 1965 one time - m = those who use illicit drugs, have chronic liver disease, receive clotting factor concentrates, travel to hepatitis A-endemic countries, or wish to be vaccinated - n = those who are at risk (e.g., have unprotected sex, had a prior STI, share needles or syringes, or have a sexual partner or family member infected with HBV). - o = young adult women up to age 26; young adult males up to age 21, unless immunocompromised or have sex with men (then up to age 26).